XAP-Software/XAP-Software.github.io/_posts/2022-05-07-Axios-interceptors.md

 ---
 layout: post
-title: How to set up replication from PostgreSQL to SAP HANA Cloud?
+title: How to implement Axios interceptors?
-categories: [SAP BTP, SAP HANA Cloud, PostgreSQL]
+categories: [JavaScript, Axios]
 author_github: Kostya2702
 author: Konstantin Loshkarev
 ---

-As the application scales up, so does the need to handle a large number of errors. if you use axios to get data from api, then overflowing .catch is wrong, axios.interceptors are used for that.
+As the application scales up, the need for error handling increases.
+If you use axios to get data from api, then overflowing .catch is wrong, axios.interceptors should be used to handle errors.

-## Import required elements
+## Import required exports

 In `main.js`